Ne00n/wg-mesh/README.md

 This will drop long lived TCP connections.

 **Known Issues**<br>
-- Remvoing wg-mesh without prior disconnecting active links, will result in broken links until restarted.<br>
 - A client that does not have a direct connection to a newly added server, is stuck with a old outdated vxlan configuration.<br>
-This can be fixed by reloading wgmesh-bird.<br>
+This can be "fixed" by reloading wgmesh-bird.<br>

 **Troubleshooting**
 - You can check the logs/<br>